This content was updated for accuracy and relevance on December 22nd, 2021

-Fortunately, there are ways to make this process easier.
-One way to make it easier on yourself is finding the right baby luggage.
-Whether you’re traveling for work or pleasure, here are the 6 best tips for globetrotting with your toddler.
+Fortunately, there are ways to make this process easier whether you're a new parent or an experienced one.
+One way to make family travel easier on yourself is finding the right baby gear.
+Here are the 6 best tips for traveling with a toddler:

 #1 Have Your Documents in Order